-How to only make one checkbox to be selected in a group of checkboxes in Excel?
+How to allow only one checkbox in a group to be selected in Excel?

 Only make one checkbox to be selected with VBA code

-VBA code 1: Only select one checkbox per time
+VBA code1: Only select one checkbox per time

 Option Explicit